rafayahm/rafayahm/README.md

 ## Explore the Frontiers of Data Science with Rafay Ahmad!

 Hey there, it's Rafay Ahmad!
 Excited to chat about my journey.
 I've wandered through different fields, but guess what?
 I've found my sweet spot in the data world.
 Lately, I've been diving deep into this fascinating realm, picking up cool skills like Python, SQL, and Machine Learning.
-Right now, I'm knee-deep in the University of Toronto Data Analytics Bootcamp, getting my hands dirty with projects that really show off what I can do.
+Right now, I'm knee-deep in the York University Big Data Analytics Bootcamp, getting my hands dirty with projects that really show off what I can do.
 Can't wait to keep you posted on how it all unfolds.
 Thanks for swinging by!

 🔭 Currently, I'm navigating the dynamic landscape of Predictive Data Analytics, orchestrating insights that pave the way for informed decision-making.